 Potential physical risks associated with drawing blood, include: soreness at the site of puncture, bruising, and in rare cases, infection of the blood draw site, fainting, nerve or tendon damage.

-The overall results of the study may be published; however, all protected health information (PHI) that could potentially identify you will be completely removed, and all data presented would be de-identified in accordance with HIPAA.
+The overall results of the study may be published; however, all protected health information (PHI) that could potentially identify you will be completely removed and all data presented would be de-identified in accordance with HIPAA.
+If you are in the Lyme disease cohort (group) your healthcare provider will have access to the results of the standard two-tiered test (STTT) for Lyme disease completed during the study.
 Adaptive, as the Sponsor, will not return any additional individual results from this study nor provide results directly to participants.

 You will not receive any direct benefits from being in this study.